• Latest

 You have learned a lot about achieving flow state and reaping its benefits.
 That’s great!
 However, remember that you should never rush into the experience without proper preparation.

-Because achieving flow can be extremely powerful, you must go through the following steps before diving in – Keep your expectations realistic by being open to new experiences and trying out things that interest you. – Prepare for what an altered state of consciousness may bring as well – regular breaks from work and monitoring your thoughts are almost always necessary when practicing meditation or yoga.
+Because achieving flow can be extremely powerful, you must go through the following steps before diving in – Keep your expectations realistic by being open to new experiences and trying out things that interest you. – Prepare for what an altered state of consciousness may also bring – regular breaks from work and monitoring your thoughts are almost always necessary when practicing meditation or yoga.

 All you need is practice and patience.
 So get out there and start flowing!